DionneMaguire/stock/README.md

 # STOCK PROGRAM

-Stock is a simple program that allows the user to input the sales quantity for 3 products (coke, fanta and water) and the program writes this sales information to a sales file (comma delimited file).
-A current stock file (also comma delimited) holds the current stock levels of the 3 products and also the reorder level.
-The program updates the stock levels and writes the updated stock back to the stock file.
-The program then checks if the products need to be reordered, whether the stock level is below the reorder level and if so the product and the current stock level is printed to the console and also written to a reorder file(csv).
+Stock is a simple program that allows the user to input multiple products, with the quantity of stock they have and also the quantity at which they need to reorder the product.
+This information is written to a stock file (comma delimited file).
+The user is then asked for the quantity of sales of each product they have in stock and the program writes this sales information to a sales file (comma delimited file).
+The program updates the stock levels and writes the updated stock quantity back to the stock file.
+It also updates the is-audited value on the sales file.
+The program then checks if the products need to be reordered, whether the stock level is below the reorder level and if so the product and the current stock level is printed to the console and also written to a reorder file(comma delimited file).

 The live link to Stock program is https://stock-dm.herokuapp.com/